abouchard-ds/QA.d/README.md

 This program was created as a simple exercise to practice bash with zenity.
 Most zenity features are tested in this script.
-This was created from scratch without researching other programs would could do the same (if my code looks like something else - that's a random occurence).
+This was created from scratch without researching other programs would could do the same.